 Do not dilute the quality of your article by using fillers, just so that you reach the required number of words.

-Do not leave your reader hanging.
+Do not leave your readers hanging.
 You need to sum up your ideas with an appealing conclusion that drives the reader to utter gratification.
 A conclusion is often short and summarizes your main ideas without introducing new ones.
 This is where you include your Call to Action (CTAs) and encourage the reader to leave feedback.

 Purpose to achieve the following with your conclusion.

 • Summarize the article – This is the original purpose of a conclusion.
 Do not introduce new information, ideas or facts at the end.
 Wrap up your piece and be done with it

 • Make it short – Three to six sentences are enough for a conclusion.
 You have brought the reader all the way, so you don’t want to bore them with a clumsy conclusion

 • Ask a question – A question in a concluding paragraph motivates the reader to take the desired action.
 Questions stimulate discussions and engagement making your article even more interesting